goco-inc/graphql-activerecord/README.md

 # You can access the auto-built type if you need to:
 MyModel.graphql_enum_types[:status]

-# When you use the inside of your GraphQL schema, it'll know to use the GraphQL enum type:
+# When you use it inside of your GraphQL schema, it'll know to use the GraphQL enum type:
 MyModelGraph = GraphQL::ObjectType.define do
   backed_by_model :my_model do
     attr :status